mtirado/jettison/README.md

 `./seccomp_enumerator outfile whitelist`

-as programs are developed, new systemcalls may be added, so i'm currently working on a pain-free way to print denied systemcalls using a --tracecalls option, as well as better tracing support. this is very much a WIP.
+as programs are developed, new systemcalls may be added, there is currently no easy way to get a list of missing systemcalls without using strace, but hopefully this will change soon.

 ##bugs